Green-Software-Foundation/if-docs/docs/major-concepts/imp-file.md

 #### Metadata

-The global metadata includes the `name`, `description`, and `tags` that can be used to describe the nature of the IMP file.
+The global metadata includes the `name`, `description`, and `tags` that can be used to describe the nature of the manifest file.
 For example, you might name the file `Carbon Jan 2024` or similar.
-A short description might briefly outline the scope of the IMP file, e.g. `company x's carbon emissions due to web serves from Jan 24 - July 24`.
+A short description might briefly outline the scope of the manifest file, e.g. `company x's carbon emissions due to web serves from Jan 24 - July 24`.
 Tags is an object containing the string properties `kind`, `complexity` and `category`.
-It can be used to group IMP files (we do not explicitly use this field for anything currently).
+It can be used to group manifest files (we do not explicitly use this field for anything currently).

 #### Initialize